The Fight for Answers Continues Four Years After the School Massacre in Uvalde

 · Telemundo McAllen (KTLM)

-Four years after the tragic school shooting in Uvalde, Texas, families continue to seek justice and transparency.
-In May 2025, the Texas legislature passed the 'Uvalde Strong Act,' aimed at improving police response protocols and ensuring better coordination among law enforcement agencies.
-This law mandates annual training for armed attacker scenarios and requires security equipment in schools.
-Despite these measures, families are still grappling with the aftermath, as a federal report released in January 2024 revealed significant communication failures during the incident.
-The first criminal trial against former school police officer Adrián Gonzales concluded with a not guilty verdict, while former police chief Pete Arredondo awaits trial on charges related to endangering minors.
+Four years after the tragic school shooting in Uvalde, Texas, efforts for accountability continue.
+In May 2025, the Texas legislature passed the 'Uvalde Strong Act' aimed at improving police response protocols exposed during the Robb Elementary School massacre.
+State Representative Don McLaughlin stated the law is a step towards making parents feel safer.
+It mandates better coordination among law enforcement, annual active shooter training, and mandatory security equipment in schools.
+Meanwhile, families of the victims demand transparency, as Uvalde officials voted to release key documents related to the incident.
+A federal report revealed thousands of new documents highlighting communication failures during the response.
+The first criminal trial against former school police officer Adrián Gonzales began in January 2024, but he was acquitted of all charges.
+Former Uvalde school district police chief Pete Arredondo awaits trial on 10 charges related to endangering minors.

 AI summary · Source: Telemundo McAllen (KTLM) →